Alfred Tarski: Career

 Tarski applied for a chair of philosophy at Lwów University, but on Bertrand Russell's recommendation it was awarded to Leon Chwistek.
-In 1930, Tarski visited the University of Vienna, lectured to Karl Menger's colloquium, and met Kurt Gödel.
+In 1930 Tarski visited the University of Vienna, lectured to Karl Menger's colloquium, and met Kurt Gödel.
 Thanks to a fellowship, he was able to return to Vienna during the first half of 1935 to work with Menger's research group.
-From Vienna he traveled to Paris to present his ideas on truth at the first meeting of the Unity of Science movement, an outgrowth of the Vienna Circle.
-In 1937, Tarski applied for a chair at Poznań University but the chair was abolished.
+From Vienna he traveled to Paris to present his ideas on truth at the first meeting of the Unity of Science movement, an offshoot of the Vienna Circle.

+Tarski's academic career in Poland was affected by his heritage.
+In 1937, when he applied for a chair at Poznań University, the chair was abolished to avoid assigning it to Tarski – indisputably the strongest applicant – because he was Jewish.

 Tarski's ties to the Unity of Science movement likely saved his life, because they resulted in his being invited to address the Unity of Science Congress held in September 1939 at Harvard University.
-Thus he left Poland in August 1939, on the last ship to sail from Poland for the United States before the German and Soviet invasion of Poland and the outbreak of World War II.
+He left Poland in August 1939, on the last ship to sail from Poland for the United States before the German and Soviet invasion of Poland and the outbreak of World War II.
 Tarski left reluctantly, because Leśniewski had died a few months before, creating a vacancy which Tarski hoped to fill.
-Oblivious to the Nazi threat, he left his wife and children in Warsaw.
-He did not see them again until 1946.
-During the war, nearly all his Jewish extended family were murdered at the hands of the German occupying authorities.
+Oblivious to the Nazi threat, he left his wife and children in Warsaw, not to see them again until 1946.
+During the war, nearly all his Jewish extended family were murdered by the German occupiers.

-Once in the United States, Tarski held a number of temporary teaching and research positions: Harvard University (1939), City College of New York (1940), and thanks to a Guggenheim Fellowship, the Institute for Advanced Study in Princeton (1942), where he again met Gödel.
-In 1942, Tarski joined the Mathematics Department at the University of California, Berkeley, where he spent the rest of his career.
-Tarski became an American citizen in 1945.
+In the United States, Tarski held a number of temporary teaching and research positions: at Harvard University (1939), at City College of New York (1940), and thanks to a Guggenheim Fellowship, at the Institute for Advanced Study at Princeton (1942), where he again met Gödel.
+In 1942 Tarski joined the mathematics department at the University of California, Berkeley, where he spent the rest of his career.
+In 1945 he became an American citizen.
 Although emeritus from 1968, he taught until 1973 and supervised Ph.D. candidates until his death.
-At Berkeley, Tarski acquired a reputation as an astounding and demanding teacher, a fact noted by many observers:
+At Berkeley, Tarski acquired a reputation as an astounding and demanding teacher, as noted by many observers:

-His seminars at Berkeley quickly became famous in the world of mathematical logic.
-His students, many of whom became distinguished mathematicians, noted the awesome energy with which he would coax and cajole their best work out of them, always demanding the highest standards of clarity and precision.